How to Close Browser Tab using JavaScript

 Try it

-The .open() method opens the web page in a new tab, since I have used the "_blank" option.
-The page immediately closes, since the .close() method is called right after the ".open()" method.
+The .open() method opens the web page in a new tab, since the _blank option is used.
+The page immediately closes, as the .close() method is called right after the .open() method.

 const win = window.open('https://www.encodedna.com/', '_blank').close();

 The above method opens and closes the new tab in a flash 💥.
-You can hardly see it happen.
-But, it worked.
+You can hardly see it happen, but it works.

 <body>